 Why we serve: Inequality permeates the neighborhoods and communities of Chicago.
 Among the areas in which inequality is most apparent is the educational system.
 These disparities go far beyond the school structure and affect multiple aspects of students’ lives.
 At-risk youth from underserved communities often lack many of the opportunities that stimulate intellectual curiosity and help children to develop into self-aware, globally conscious members of society.
-Among such opportunities is traveling, which we believe creates edifying experiences.
-We want to take our participants out of the confines of their communities, out into the world, and introduce them to new experiences, perspectives, and ideas to enable them to unlock their full potential.
+Among such opportunities is traveling, which we believe creates incredible educational experiences.
+We want to take our participants outside of their communities, out into the world, and introduce them to new experiences, perspectives, and ideas to enable them to unlock their full potential.

-When we serve: Our program will meet after school, Mondays through Thursdays, October through June, and Monday through Thursday afternoons in July, and two Saturdays per month, October through July.
-The after-school programming will be primarily comprised of homework assistance and educational lessons focused around the excursions and service days, which will occur on the Saturdays.
+When we serve: We want to pilot our program January, 2020.
+We will meet after school, Mondays through Fridays from mid-January through the mid-June, and two Saturdays per month.
+The after-school programming will be primarily comprise homework assistance and educational lessons focused around the excursions and service days, which will occur on the Saturdays.